stammler/dustpy/README.md

 ## Installation

-`DustPy` can be installed via PyPI:
+`DustPy` can be installed via the Python Package Index

 `pip install dustpy`